 Finally, its important to remember that the person being interviewed is the foreign national.
 If the spouse is there for support, they should not answer questions not specifically addressed to them.
 It may raise alarms if the U.S. citizen spouse answers all the questions instead of the foreign national.

-In order to be sure that you meet the requirements for an immigrant Visa and/ or to properly file a petition, it is advisable to seek legal guidance from an experienced immigration attorney.
+In order to be sure that you meet the requirements for an immigrant Visa and/ or to properly file a petition, it is advisable to seek legal guidance from our office today.